Inference in Cluster Randomized Trials with Matched Pairs: Auxiliary Lemmas

 Meanwhile,

 It follows from the weak law of large numbers, the application of which is permitted by Lemma \ref{lem:E_bounded} and Assumption \ref{ass:QG}(c) that

 Next,

-where the first inequality follows by inspection, the second follows from Cauchy-Schwarz, the third follows from $(a + b)^2 \leq 2 a^2 + 2 b^2$, and the convergence in probability follows from Assumptions \ref{ass:DGP}, \ref{ass:pair_form} and the law of large numbers.
+where the first inequality follows by inspection, the second follows from Cauchy-Schwarz, the third follows from $(a + b)^2 \leq 2 a^2 + 2 b^2$, and the convergence in probability follows from Assumptions \ref{ass:pair_form}--\ref{ass:DGP}, Lemma \ref{lem:pair_form}, and the weak law of large numbers.
 Therefore,

 and hence it follows from \eqref{eq:condlipN} that

 Similarly,